mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 3.**Stateless:**<br> It means that the necessary state to handle the request is contained within the request itself and server would not store anything related to the session.
 In REST, the client must include all information for the server to fulfill the request whether as a part of query params, headers or URI.
 Statelessness enables greater availability since the server does not have to maintain, update or communicate that session state.
 There is a drawback when the client need to send too much data to the server so it reduces the scope of network optimization and requires more bandwidth.

 4.**Cacheable:**<br> In order to provide a better performance, the applications are often made cacheable.
-This is done by labeling the response from the server as cacheable or non-cacheable either implicitly or explicitly.
-If the response is defined as cacheable, then the client cache can reuse the response data for equivalent responses in the future.
+Every response should include whether the response is cacheable or not and for how much duration responses can be cached at the client side.
+Client will return the data from its cache for any subsequent request and there would be no need to send the request again to the server.
+A well-managed caching partially or completely eliminates some client–server interactions, further improving availability and performance.
+But sometime there are chances that user may receive stale data To prevent it, the cached data needs to be updated each time the data is getting updated server side.

 5.**Layered System:**<br> This constraint tells that the architecture of the application can be layered, without letting the client know about it.
 An application architecture needs to be composed of multiple layers.
 Each layer doesn’t know any thing about any layer other than that of immediate layer and